Bindings to the OpenSSL SSL/TLS library

 The protocol must be one of the following:

-- SSL protocol versions 2 or 3, as appropriate
+- TLS protocol or SSL protocol versions 2 or 3, as appropriate

 - SSL protocol version 2